 This cute, little second-hand bookshop is next to the Meadows on the Newington side.
 It has a great selection of fiction, especially science fiction.
 The shop is quite small but worth a browse, books were around 3 pounds.
 There was also a selection of comics, non-fiction and collectors books.

 I always think you can judge a bookstore by its children's section.
 And this shop has a lovely one.
 Nestled in the back the shop with a beautiful selection of children's books and comfy cushions to sit and enjoy.
 They also do reading sessions for kids on weekends.
 There is a good selection of adult books too and they offer you free tea and coffee while you browse!
 You'll find Golden Hare in Stockbridge.

 This shop is was more for just soaking up some beautiful book vibes.
 They specialise in collectors items, antique and rare books as well as art.
 It's actually the oldest second-hand bookshop in Scotland and is really magical to wander around.
-It's located of the street, down some steps so is easily missed when wandering past.
+It's located off the street, down some steps so is easily missed when wandering past.

 A couple of doors down from Edinburgh Books, this place is smaller but has a great range.
 You need to spend some time searching but there is plenty to be found.
 The staff are friendly and helpful too.